-This was a planned military operation carried out to kill Bengali intelligentsia, academics including Hindus.
+This was a planned military operation to kill Bengali intelligentsia, academics including Hindus.
 According to Banglapedia, during the War around 991 academics, 13 journalists, 49 physicians, 42 lawyers, and 16 other intellectuals were killed on 14th December (Daily Star, 2020).

 The Hindus were targeted for the harshest treatment, with significant indiscriminate.
 Neighborhoods of old Dhaka which had a majority Hindu population were also attacked.
 Lorraine Boissoneault (2016) noted that Blood wrote this dispatch two weeks into the bloody massacre that would lead to Bangladesh’s birth.
 And it happened.
 Yahya cleverly sent a brutal General like Tikka khan (As a Commander of Eastern Command, (then) Lieutenant-General Tikka Khan was the architect and top planner of Operation Searchlight, the War 1971), he was famous for killing Baluch people.
 The military crackdown, Blood cabled, “fully meets the criteria of the term genocide.
 He alarmed his superiors in Washington continuously.”
 (Guss, 2013, p, 83).